lordmulder/MemoryChecker/README.md

 The following command-line options are available:

 - **`--batch`**:
-  Exit the program immediately (i.e. do **not** wait for key press) when the test has completed or failed.
+  Exit the program immediately (i.e. do **not** wait for a key press) when the test has completed or failed.

 - **`--continuous`**:
   Keep the test running until either an error is detected or the test is interrupted *manually*.